-Spokes Not Blokes is a regular evening of guided bicycle maintenance for women and all non-binary people, by women and non-binary people.
+Spokes not Blokes is a regular evening of guided bicycle maintenance for women and all non-binary people, by women and non-binary people.

-Who is welcome at this monthly event?
+who is welcome at our monthly spokes not blokes

-Women (trans, cis, and otherwise) and all non-binary people (of all/no genders).
+Women (trans, cis, and intersex) and all non-binary people (of all/no genders).
 Self-definition is at the sole discretion of users.
 We do not police gender in our workshops.
 If you are here it is because you feel that you are included, and therefore are welcome.
 If you have any queries regarding our gender inclusion policy, please don’t hesitate to ask questions.
 We welcome complete beginners, as this is a learning space with mechanics & volunteers on hand to work through problems together.

 what to expect at spokes not blokes